 The final stage of a teeth cleaning consists of a flossing session.
 Our hygienists will expertly floss between your teeth and identify potential bleeding spots as they move throughout your mouth.
 Any plaque or toothpaste left over is removed at this time.

-Reasoning for Teeth Cleanings
+Main Reasons for Teeth Cleanings

-Prevention is our primary mission here at MI Smiles Dental.
+Preventive dental care is our primary focus here at MI Smiles Dental.
 We want all of our patients to enjoy healthy teeth and gums for life and regular cleanings directly play into that.
+Overall, teeth cleanings rid your mouth of cavity causing plaque, prevent costly dental problems from arising, and protect you from tooth loss.

 Prioritize your dental checkups and take teeth cleanings seriously for the sake of your smile.
-Our dentists in West Michigan want to help you avoid oral health complications and one way to do that is for you to come in at least twice a year.
+Our family dentists in West Michigan want to help you avoid oral health complications and one way to do that is for you to come in at least twice a year.
 Call one of our MI Smiles Dental locations today to schedule an appointment.